 John E. Corbally Endowed Fellowship and Scholarship

 The purpose of the John E. Corbally Endowed Fellowship and Scholarship is to provide support to students in the principal or educational leadership program who are currently serving at the secondary school level.
 This gift was established in 1984 in memory of Dr. John E. Corbally, a faculty member who joined the UW College of Education in 1927.
 Selection is based on recommendations from the dean of the College of Education (or his or her designate), the Danforth program director and the Danforth admissions committee.
-(Corbally Fellowship, one award of up to $3,300; Corbally Scholarship, multiple awards of up to $2,000 each.)
+(Corbally Fellowship, multiple awards of up to $3,000 each; Corbally Scholarship, multiple awards of up to $2,000 each.)

 T.A.
 Wilson Scholarship Fund in Education